 Before you decide to have surgery, think carefully about your expectations and discuss them with Dr McGovern.

-The best candidates for eyelid surgery are women who are physically healthy, psychologically stable, and realistic in their expectations.
+The best candidates for eyelid surgery are men who are physically healthy, psychologically stable, and realistic in their expectations.
 Most are 35 or older, but if droopy, baggy eyelids run in your family, you may decide to have eyelid surgery at a younger age.

-When eyelid surgery is performed by a qualified plastic surgeon, complications are infrequent and usually minor.
 Nevertheless, there is always a possibility of complications, including infection or a reaction to the anesthesia.

 You can reduce your risks by closely following Dr McGovern’s instructions both before and after surgery.

 The minor complications that occasionally follow blepharoplasty include double or blurred vision for a few days; temporary swelling at the corner of the eyelids; and a slight asymmetry in healing or scarring.

 Following surgery, some men may have difficulty closing their eyes when they sleep until their swelling resolves.
 In rare cases this condition may be permanent and need further surgery.

 Another very rare complication is ectropion, a pulling down of the lower lids.
 In this case, further surgery may also be required.

 Careful examination and testing prior to surgery can help to reduce your risk of problems dramatically.
 Be sure to give your surgeon a thorough history.

 You should carefully discuss your goals and expectations for this surgery with Dr McGovern.
 You’ll need to discuss whether to do upper and lower eyelids or just the upper or lowers, as well as any additional procedures that may be appropriate eg browlift or skin resurfacing procedures.